• Skip to primary navigation

 Bottom line: secure your baby monitor the same way you secure your computer or smartphone

-WiFi-enabled baby monitors are thus no different from any other device that connects to your WiFi network.
+WiFi-enabled baby monitors are no different from any other device that connects to your WiFi network.
 They won’t open the door to new vulnerabilities and aren’t inherently more easily hacked than any other IoT device in your home.

 Bonus: checklist to protect your baby monitor from hacker attack